 “Press the gas pedal for an instant,” Says author Mac Demere.
 “The goal is to hit the

 accelerator just long enough to stabilize the vehicle.
-Other benefits of pressing the gas for short instant: It prevents the driver from pushing the brake or turning the steering wheel.
-If the only thing this accomplishes is to lock up the driver's brain while they remember what to do, then I've succeeded as an instructor.”
+Other benefits of pressing the gas for a short instant: It prevents the driver from pushing the brake or turning the steering wheel.
+If the only thing this accomplishes is to lock up the driver’s brain while they remember what to do, then I’ve succeeded as an instructor.”

 Yup, that’s right: DO NOT “jerk the steering wheel before the car has slowed down.”
 This also increases the chances of your car spinning out.

 3. Do not engage with road rage or aggressive drivers

 4. Never Drive While Drowsy

 Did you know that you can still do rote menial tasks while in Stage 1 sleep?
 Did you know that 37% of American drivers have fallen asleep at the wheel in the past year?
 One-quarter of American adults said that they knew someone personally that had crashed due to falling asleep at the wheel.
 In the past year, The National Highway Traffic Safety Administration estimated that crashes due to driver fatigue have resulted in approximately 1,550 deaths and 71,000 injuries.

 If you feel that you are too tired to drive, take a cab home, let someone else drive, crash at a friend’s place, call an Uber, etc. There are so many possibilities nowadays for transportation, that there really is no longer an excuse for driving while tired.
 Driving while sleepy is almost as bad as driving under the influence of alcohol.

 Defensive driving is just as important.
 If you see a car swerving, or see someone fall asleep at the wheel, get away from him or her as quickly and safely as possible.
 Do not hesitate to call the police either.
 Any vehicle that is moving erratically is a danger to the driver, its passengers, and everyone else on the road.